While there are many other challengers -- most notably Microsoft's Power -- the choice for buyers of self-service...

 Over the past few years, Qlik's Associative Engine gave it a clear advantage for higher-end applications.
 The company built its software around the data engine specifically to help it support enterprise-class BI and data visualization use cases.

-But Tableau claims that Hyper, which it added earlier this year, will enable its software to also scale to much larger use cases, including things like internet of things analytics.
-Tableau executives have been explicit about how the new data engine is intended to position Tableau for more enterprise adoption -- and put the company on par with Qlik at the engine level as part of the Tableau vs. Qlik Sense battle.
+But Tableau claims that Hyper, which it added earlier this year, will enable its software to also scale to much larger use cases, including things like IoT analytics and other advanced analytics.
+Tableau executives have been explicit about how the data engine is intended to position Tableau for more enterprise adoption -- and put the company on par with Qlik at the engine level as part of the Tableau vs. Qlik Sense battle.

-"I see [Hyper] as extending the life of in-memory technologies to the new world of larger data sets, but I believe it's still an intermediary," Menninger said.
+"I see [Hyper] as extending the life of in- technologies to the world of larger data sets, but I believe it's still an intermediary," Menninger said.
 "We will continue to see data volumes grow and outpace the Hyper engine."

 That isn't necessarily just an issue for Tableau, though.
-Because much of Qlik's technology is also built around an in-memory data engine, Menninger said the limitation of in-memory technology on big data could eventually bite Qlik as well.
+Because much of Qlik's technology is also built around an in- data engine, Menninger said the limitation of in- technology on big data could eventually bite Qlik and its advanced analytics capabilities as well.

 Qlik CEO talks company business strategy